pachyderm/docs-content/2.4.x/reference/helm-values.md

 - `pachd.service.type` specifies the Kubernetes type of the pachd service.
 The default is `ClusterIP`.

 {{% notice warning %}}
-`pachd.externalService` will be removed from the helm chart once the deployment of Pachyderm with a proxy becomes mandatory.
+`pachd.externalService` will be removed from the helm chart once the deployment of {{%productName%}} with a proxy becomes mandatory.
 {{%/notice%}}

 - `pachd.externalService.enabled` creates a kubernetes service of type `loadBalancer` that is safe to expose externally.